1 minute read

 Requirements

-This post require a TrueNAS Core server, a DNS zone already on Cloudflare and a sub-domain name for your nas.
+Before diving into the configuration process, ensure you have a TrueNAS Core server, an existing DNS zone on Cloudflare, and a designated sub-domain for your NAS.

-Let’s open a shell on your TrueNAS server by using the web UI or by ssh with the root user.
-Even if it’s a bad practice the pipe curl into a shell, the simplest way to install asme.sh on your TrueNas is by using the following command:
+To begin, access the shell on your TrueNAS server either through the web UI or SSH with the root user.
+While it’s generally discouraged to pipe curl into a shell, the most straightforward method to install acme.sh on your TrueNAS is to use the following command:

 curl https://get.acme.sh | sh -s email=[email protected]

-As soon as your token is created, you can run the following command to generate your certificate.
-You can find your Account & Zone ID on your zone overview on the left column.
+Once the token is generated, use the following command to create your certificate.
+Retrieve your Account & Zone ID from your Cloudflare zone overview:

 setenv CF_Account_ID <Cloudflare Account ID>